Multiplayer Online Battle Arena

 - Fake Difficulty: In the form of Guide Dang It.
 If you're new to the genre, then don't expect the in-game tutorials to help since they rarely explain more than what the controls are.
 They do not tell you details of the metagame—the popular / successful trends that everyone follows and expect you to be up-to-date on.
 Matches vs AI (if they exist) can help you catch up, but not by much.
 And forget The Wiki Rule: they may provide documentation, but rarely provide strategy, partially because it constantly changes and partially because MOBA players don't like sharing.

 - Fan Dumb: The number of accusations about DOTA 2 having copied Lo L or Ho N is frightening.
-You'd think the 2, combined with the unfamiliar title, might've prompted them to do a touch of Google-Fu to see if they'd missed another 'copy'.
+You'd think the 2, combined with the unfamiliar title, might've prompted them to do a touch of Google-Fu to find out what Dota 1 was.

 - Follow the Leader: The standard 5-on-5 three-lane map described above has been implemented in almost every clone, to the point that players can be surprised if certain minor features aren't in the exact spot they're used to finding them in.
 However a couple games have decided to diversify the genre by adding different game modes... and have been criticized for not being a near carbon-copy of DotA, interestingly enough.

 - Gameplay and Story Segregation

 - GIFT: In the form of "Stop Having Fun" Guys, Serious Business Scrubs, Suffers Newbies Poorly, Unpleasable Fanbase, Small Name, Big Ego, Arrogant Kung-Fu Guy, and Entitled Bastard.
 Basically, MOBA games have a terrible reputation for having communities full of people on their absolute worst behavior.